cognusion/go-jar/docs/Configuration.md

 #### CORS.allowheaders: [string]

-A verbatim string put to in Allow/Expose -Headers
+A verbatim string put to in `Access-Control-Allow-Headers` and `Access-Control-Expose-Headers`

 #### CORS.allowmethods: [string]

-A verbatim string to put in Allow-Methods
+A verbatim string to put in `Access-Control-Allow-Methods`

 #### CORS.allowcredentials: [string]

-A verbatim string to put in Allow-Credentials
+A verbatim string to put in `Access-Control-Allow-Credentials`

 #### CORS.maxage: [string]

-A verbatim string to put in Max-Age
+A verbatim string to put in `Access-Control-Max-Age`

+#### CORS.privatenetwork: [string]

+A verbative string to put in `Access-Control-Request-Private-Network`

 ### ErrorWrapper.Handler (ErrorHandler)